Marathon: How to Claim Twitch Drops and Link Bungie to Twitch

 5. Choose Authorize and log into the correct Twitch account.

-6. Approve the connection and return to Bungie to confirm the link is active.
+6. Approve the connection, then return to Bungie to confirm the link is active.

-The easy mistake here is linking the wrong account pair.
-If your Twitch account is correct but your Bungie login is tied to the wrong platform identity, the Drops can still unlock on Twitch but fail to land on the Marathon profile you actually use.
-Before moving on, verify that the linked Bungie account is the one you expect to play on.
+The easy mistake is linking the wrong pair.
+If your Twitch account is correct but your Bungie login is tied to the wrong platform identity, the Drop can unlock on Twitch and still fail to land on the Marathon profile you play.
+Verify that the linked Bungie account is the one you expect to play on before you move on.

-If you already linked Twitch for another Bungie game, it is still worth checking that the connection remains active.
-A stale or broken authorization can look fine at a glance and still cause delivery problems later.
+If you already linked Twitch for another Bungie game, check that the connection is still active.
+A stale or broken authorization looks fine at a glance and still causes delivery problems later.

 Step 2: Watch an eligible Marathon stream

-Once your accounts are linked, open Twitch and watch a stream in the Marathon category that has Drops enabled.
-Public coverage agrees that you do not need one specific creator for the standard campaign.
-Any eligible stream should count if the Drops label is active and you are logged into the linked Twitch account.
+Open Twitch and watch a stream in the Marathon category that has Drops enabled.
+You do not need one specific creator for the standard watch-time rewards — any eligible stream counts as long as the Drops label is active and you are logged into the linked Twitch account.

-For the most consistently reported campaign window, public guides placed Marathon Drops between March 5 and March 9, 2026, described in different time zones as either 6 PM UTC to 6 PM UTC or 10 AM PT to 10 AM PT over the same four-day span.
-If another campaign goes live later, the reward names may change, but the watch-and-claim flow should remain the same unless Bungie announces a different system.
+The launch Marathon Drops campaign ran from March 5 to March 9, 2026, with the daily window described as either 6 PM UTC to 6 PM UTC or 10 AM PT to 10 AM PT across the four days.
+If a future campaign goes live, the reward names may change, but the watch-and-claim flow stays the same unless Bungie announces a different system.

 While watching, check your Twitch Drops Inventory periodically.
-That is the cleanest way to verify that your progress is moving.
-If the progress bar is not updating there, Marathon itself is not the place to troubleshoot first.
+That is the cleanest way to confirm your progress is moving.
+If the progress bar is not updating there, Marathon is not where you troubleshoot first.

 FinalBoss // Gear